Wolverine971/9takes/src/blog/people/politicians/Alexandria-Ocasio-Cortez.md

 ### Unfiltered Authenticity

-One of AOC's most striking qualities is her unfiltered authenticity – a trait that resonates with her Type 6 personality.
+One of AOC's most striking qualities is her unfiltered authenticity.
 She's not afraid to speak her mind, even when it goes against the grain of established political norms.

 "**I'm not a superhero.
 I'm not a villain.
 I'm just a person trying to do the right thing,**" AOC once said, reflecting the Type 6's tendency for self-doubt coupled with a strong moral compass.